OGBlackDiamond/Tetris/TetJava/README.md

 # Tetris - in Java
-This a command line interpretation of Tetris running on Java.
-846 lines of awesome. <br />
+This a command line interpretation of Tetris running on Java.<br />

 It uses the KeyListener library to continuously get keyboard input while the game is running.